connoranastasio/Temporal-Links-Awakening/README.md

 - **SHA-1 Hash:** `1c091225688d966928cc74336dbef2e07d12a47c`
 - **SHA-256 Hash:** `5dee5816ed9b46cfc4a2d94f275e555dd3c5080eca00ded975a41a881a6d4c06`

-Place the ROM in the `roms/` directory.
+Create a driectory `roms/` in your project root and place the ROM in the `roms/` directory.

 ---